It is really important to hear feedback, compliments and concerns from patients, carers and families.

 Providing a contact number will enable us to get in touch with you right away.

-Details of complaints are not kept in your health records and making a complaint will not affect your ongoing or future care and treatment in any way.
+Details of complaints are not kept in your health records and raising a concern or making a complaint will not affect your ongoing or future care and treatment in any way.

 We follow the guidance set out in The Local Authority Social Services & NHS Complaints (England) Regulations 2009 when managing cases.

-Absolutely not.
-The Trust sees complaints as an opportunity to improve our services and they should not have any detrimental effects on the person making the complaint.
+The Trust sees concerns and complaints as an opportunity to improve our services and they should not have any detrimental effects on the person raising the concern or making the complaint.